spatie/form-backend-validation/README.md

    .then(response => ...)
    .catch(response => ...);

+form.processing; // returns true if request is being executed

 // if there were any errors, you can get to them easily

 // returns an object in which the keys are the field names